 Regional Neonatal Intensive Care (RNICU)

 Huntsville Hospital for Women & Children has north Alabama's only Regional Neonatal Intensive Care Unit (RNICU).
-It is a newly constructed, state-of-the-art facility designed to address the needs of critically ill babies, premature newborns or infants requiring close observation.
+It is a state-of-the-art facility designed to address the needs of critically ill babies, premature newborns or infants requiring close observation.
 Offering the technology and capability to care for infants with all types of critical illnesses.

 Our RNICU has been designated as the Region 1 Referral Center for seriously ill newborns.

 As a Level III (highest designation) regional referral center, we provide intensive care for infants.
 We have the highest level of equipment and professionals on staff.
 For critical newborns in outlying areas, we offer round-the-clock transport services to our Unit.
 This means that infants from across north Alabama are transported to Huntsville Hospital for Women & Children to receive critical, lifesaving medical care.